-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

-How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-How does the designated index differ from a relevant broad market index?

-• Where can the methodology used for the calculation of the designated index be found?
+How is the reference benchmark continuously aligned with eavironmental or social characteristics promoted by the financian Not applicable.
+How is the alignment of the investment strategy with the method the index ensured on a continuous basis? ial product?
+Not applicable.
+How is the alignment of the investment strategy with the me • How is the alignment of the investment strategy with the me ethodology o thodology o Not applicable.
+How does the designated index differ from a relevant broad n narket index Not applicable.
+Where can the methodology used for the calculation of the d dex be found? lesignated ii Not applicable.
+Where can I find more product specific information online?
 More product-specific information can be found on the website: www.ubs.com/funds